Scranton Brain Injury Lawyer

 Brain injury cases often hinge on expert testimony.
 Our firm maintains relationships with neurologists, neuropsychologists, neuroradiologists, and rehabilitation specialists who can explain complex brain function and injury mechanisms, connect objective test results to everyday functional limitations, project future medical needs, and establish causation between the traumatic event and resulting brain damage.

 Brain injuries often result in permanent changes, unlike those that heal completely.
 Our attorneys develop evidence demonstrating these long-term impacts through life care plans detailing future medical treatment, vocational assessments documenting work limitations, neuropsychological testing identifying specific cognitive deficits, and documentation showing how the injury affects daily activities.
-This forward-looking approach ensures compensation accounts for lifetime needs, not just immediate expenses.
+This forward-looking approach ensures compensation accounts for lifetime needs rather than just immediate expenses.

-Evidence Needed to Prove Your Brain Injury Claim
+What Evidence is Needed to Prove Your Brain Injury Claim?

 Brain injuries often create lifelong challenges that require ongoing care and support.
 Proper compensation must account for these long-term needs, which our attorneys carefully document and quantify.